 - Pitney Bowes Inc. v.
 Hewlett-Packard Co.: Represented Pitney Bowes in a patent infringement case against Hewlett-Packard involving patents on laser-jet printer technology.
 The case settled, on the morning opening statements were to be made, for $400 million and other business considerations.

 - TVI v.
 Microsoft (N.D.
 Calif): TVI is the owner of several patents covering the autoplay feature of Windows.
 TVI sued Microsoft in the Northern District of California alleging that all versions of Microsoft Windows since Windows 95 infringed these patents.
 The case settled in October 2005 a little more than one week before trial.
 Microsoft took a license under the patents.
 All other terms of the settlement are confidential.

 - Electromotive Division of General Motors Corporation v.
-Transportation Systems Division of General Electric Co., et al.: Obtained summary judgment for General Electric in a patent infringement action brought by General Motors involving planetary and compressor bearings used diesel in locomotive engines.
+Transportation Systems Division of Global diversified technology and financial services company: Obtained summary judgment for General Electric in a patent infringement action brought by General Motors involving planetary and compressor bearings used diesel in locomotive engines.